 FIEO President Sharad Kumar Saraf said in a statement, “Unfortunately, the scheme of e-wallet, which was recommended by the GST Council as early as October 6, 2017, which was expected to be put into operation in April 2018 and then deferred to October 2018, has not yet been rolled out.”
 He added, “The scheme may have helped in easing the liquidity problem of exporters.”

 Put simply, the e-wallet scheme is the creation of electronic e-wallets, which would be credited with notional or virtual currency by the Directorate General of Foreign Trade (DGFT).
 This notional or virtual currency can then be used by the exporters to pay GST/IGST on goods imported by them, preventing the blockage of their funds.

-The report also noted how some of the “star” export houses had fraudulently claimed IGST refunds, mentioning of an instance where an exporter with over ₹50 Crore exports of readymade garments had taken a refund of ₹3.90 Crore while the entity’s total GST payment in cash was merely ₹1,650.
+The report also noted how some of the “star” export houses had falsely claimed IGST refunds, mentioning of an instance where an exporter with over ₹50 Crore exports of readymade garments had taken a refund of ₹3.90 Crore while the entity’s total GST payment in cash was merely ₹1,650.
 In another case, an exporter had obtained a refund of ₹9.59 Crore while the tax payments in cash had been found to be ₹51,201.